George Metesky: Search

 Throughout the investigation, the prevailing theory was that the bomber was a former Con Edison employee with a grudge against the company.
-Con Edison employment records were reviewed, but there were hundreds of other leads, tips and crank letters to be followed up on.
-Detectives ranged far and wide, checking lawsuit records, mental hospital admissions, vocational schools where bomb parts might be made.
+Con Edison employment records were reviewed, but there were hundreds of other leads, tips, and crank letters to be followed up on.
+Detectives ranged far and wide, checking lawsuit records, mental hospital admissions, and vocational schools where bomb parts might be made.
 Citizens turned in neighbors who behaved oddly, and co-workers who seemed to know too much about bombs.
 A new group, the Bomb Investigation Unit, was formed to work on nothing but bomber leads.

 In April 1956, the department issued a multi-state alert for a person described as a skilled mechanic, with access to a drill press or lathe (for its ability to thread pipe), who posted mail from White Plains, was over 40, and had a "deep-seated hatred of the Consolidated Edison Company".
 A warning circular picturing a homemade pipe bomb similar to the bomber's was distributed.
 Police distributed samples of the bomber's distinctive printing and asked anyone who might recognize it to notify them.
 A review of drivers' license applications in White Plains, the city favored by the bomber for posting his mail, found similarities in 500 of them to the bomber's printing; the names were forwarded to the NYPD for investigation.

 The December 2, 1956, bombing of the Brooklyn Paramount drew tremendous news coverage and editorial attention.
 The following day, Police Commissioner Stephen P. Kennedy met with commanders of every NYPD division and ordered what he called the "greatest manhunt in the history of the Police Department".
 Calling the bomber's activities "an outrage that cannot be tolerated", he promised "an immediate good promotion" to whoever arrested the bomber, and directed commanders to alert every member of the force to the absolute necessity of a capture.

 On December 27, 1956, the New York City Board of Estimate and the Patrolmen's Benevolent Association posted $26,000 in rewards for the bomber's apprehension.